10 Fun Facts You Didn't Know About Manatees

 1. Related to Who?

-Manatees are mammals, like dolphins and whales, which they most closely resemble in shape, but they are not related.
+Manatees are mammals, like walruses and seals, which they most closely resemble in shape, but they are not related.
 In fact, the manatees closest living relative is... the elephant!
-They even have toenails, like the elephant.
+They have very thick skin, sometimes over an inch thick, and even have three to four toenails, like the elephant.
+The manatee snout is a shrunken version of the elephant’s trunk.
+The use their prehensile lips to grasp and pull food into their mouths similar to the way elephants use their trunks.

 2. Who Are You Calling Fat?

-Despite their blubbery size and shape, Manatees don’t have actual blubber to keep warm.
+Despite their blubbery size and shape, Manatees don’t have much blubber to keep warm.
 They may look fat, but their body mass is made up of mostly their stomach and intestines.
-“Without insulation, they can get frostbite in water below 68 degrees,” explained Joyce Palmer, manager of the Crystal River National Wildlife Refuge.
-“That’s why, when winter arrives, they swim to the warm spring-fed waters in Kings Bay and Three Sisters Springs, where the water temperature is a consistent 72 degrees.”
+“Without insulation, they can get cold stress in water below 68 degrees,” explained Joyce Palmer, manager of the Crystal River National Wildlife Refuge.
+“That’s why, when winter arrives, they move to the warm spring-fed waters in Kings Bay and Three Sisters Springs, where the water temperature is a consistent 72 degrees.”

 3. A Big Toothy Grin—Open Wide...Chomp, Chomp…

 Manatees have a mouthful of teeth but they don’t bite.
 They use their teeth to munch on seagrass and other plant life.
-And they are big eaters.
-The ocean’s largest herbivore at 13 feet long and weighing as much as 1,200 pounds, they spend most of their waking hours eating, consuming 10 to 15 percent of their body weight in greenery every day.
+They are big eaters, the ocean’s largest herbivore, they can measure almost 14 feet long and weigh as much as 3,000 pounds.
+They spend most of their waking hours eating, consuming 5 to 10 percent of their body weight in greenery every day.
 All that chewing grinds their teeth down but the manatee doesn’t care.
-They grow new teeth throughout their entire lives— just like their elephant cousins!
+They grow new teeth throughout their entire lives—similar to their elephant cousins, but they can only grow new teeth six times during their lifetime.
 The new ones grow in the back, pushing the old ones out the front.
 Look, Maw, lost another one!

 4. Sailors Said What?
 Hey!
 We Resemble That!

 Centuries ago, manatee sightings by sailors at sea gave rise to the myth of mermaids.
-Although manatees have some human-like features, like the ability to turn their head and fingerlike extensions in their forearms, the vision was a mirage-like hallucination brought on by sleep deprivation, dehydration, malnutrition, and maybe a little wishful thinking on the sailor’s part!
+But the vision was a mirage-like hallucination brought on by sleep deprivation, dehydration, malnutrition, and maybe a little wishful thinking on the sailor’s part!

 The scientific name for manatees is Sirenia, derived from the Greek Sirens, the dangerous sea nymphs who lured sailors with song, drawing them and their vessels into the rocky shores.
 It’s also another term for mermaids, so maybe it’s not so surprising that sailors mistook one for the other.